Nonna Mordyukova: Career

 In 1949, she was awarded the Stalin Prize for the role of Ulyana Gromova in The Young Guard movie.
 It was her debut film role.

 Her filmography reveals, however, that while she has had the chance to work with a constellation of the best Soviet directors, it has usually been for one project only.
 There is no high-profile director with whom she has a continuous working relationship.

 After her work for Sergei Gerassimov on The Young Guard, she was cast in the last movie of veteran Vsevolod Pudovkin The Return of Vasili Bortnikov (1952).

 Other one-time collaborations with well-known directors have been with Mikhail Shvejtser for Chuzhaya rodnya (1955); Lev Kulidzhanov for Otchij dom (1959); Leonid Gaidai for The Diamond Arm; Andrei Konchalovsky for the Turgenev adaptation Dvoryanskoye gnyezdo (1969); Grigori Chukhrai for Tryasina (1978); Eldar Ryazanov for Railway Station for Two, and Nikolai Gubenko for Zapretnaya zona (1988).

 She appeared only once in a film by Nikita Mikhalkov, who structured his village comedy-drama Kinfolk (1981) entirely around the personality of the actress, who had by that time established herself as an epitome of the Russian peasant woman.

 The role of Klavdia Vavilova, a robust and boisterous Red Army Commissar who has accidentally become pregnant in Aleksandr Askoldov's Commissar (1967) is Mordyukova's most memorable work.
 The film, shot in 1966, was shelved and was only released in 1988.
 By that time Mordyukova was over sixty and had starred in over twenty other films.

 The wide critical acclaim and appreciation for what is probably her best performance came too late to have any definitive effect on her profile as an actor.
 She received FIPRESCI Award, Otto Dibelius Film Award, Special Jury Prize at the Berlin International Film Festival, and Silver Spur Award (Flanders International Film Festival) for The Commissar.

 During perestroika, Mordyukova appeared in a number of supporting roles in a range of comedy-dramas.
 Similarly, she has been a highly visible presence throughout the 1990s, with supporting roles in some of the most-popular Russian features, such as Pavel Lungin's Luna Park (1992) and Vladimir Menshov's Shirli-Myrli (1995).

-In 1999 she played the leading role in Мother (1999), directed by Denis Yevstigneyev; a family saga loosely based on a real story, mixing melodrama and comedy elements, and spanning over several decades.
+In 1999 she played the leading role in Mother (1999), directed by Denis Yevstigneyev; a family saga loosely based on a real story, mixing melodrama and comedy elements, and spanning over several decades.

 "Russian cinema goers and critics call Mordyukova one of the best actresses of the 20th century."

 In over fifty years of cinematic work she has played in dozens of films, where she acted mainly as ordinary Russian women.